To quaff is to drink something thirstily or quickly.

-- a drink that is quaffed
+A drink that is quaffed.

 Origin of quaff

 - Attested since the mid 16th century, of uncertain origin.
 Suggestions include connection with Irish Gaelic cauch (“cup") (whence Scots quaich, queff).
 The noun is derived from the verb, since the later 16th century.